🍽️ RESTAURANT INSURANCE SPECIALISTS

 3

-Washington Monopolistic L&I + Stop-Gap Employer Liability Architecture
+Washington State-Run L&I + Stop-Gap Employer Liability Architecture

-Washington monopolistic L&I framework means restaurant operators cannot purchase workers comp from private carriers.
+Washington's state-run L&I system (the state fund is the only WC option; private workers comp policies don't exist here) means restaurant operators cannot purchase workers comp from private carriers.
 L&I administers benefits directly.
 Stop-Gap Employer Liability coverage from private carriers covers third-party-over claims, intentional acts, and other gaps.
 Multi-state operators face Washington-unique program architecture distinct from any private-market state.

 Real exampleAn anonymized scenario: A Seattle multi-unit operator faced a third-party-over claim from a kitchen burn injury where the employee sued the third-party equipment manufacturer who then cross-claimed against the employer.
 L&I covered the employee benefits; Stop-Gap EL covered the third-party-over exposure not present in primary CGL program.